C# Regular Expression (Regex) Examples in .NET

 RegexOptions.IgnorePatternWhitespace - Eliminates unescaped white space

-to an assembly.
-The regular expression will be faster to match but it takes more
+compiled to an assembly.
+The regular expression will be faster to match but it

-time to compile initially.
-This option (although tempting) should only be used
+takes more time to compile initially.
+This option (although tempting) should

-when the expression will be used many times. e.g. in a foreach loop
+only be used when the expression will be used many times. e.g. in a

 RegexOptions.ECMAScript - Enables ECMAScript-compliant behavior for the expression.
 This flag can be used only in conjunction with the IgnoreCase, Multiline, and Compiled flags.
 The use of this flag with any other flags results in an exception.